For some of our best clients: translation companies

 This may seem trivial, but translation difficulty is a relative concept.
 Many argue for example that specialized technical and scientific translations are the most difficult, and these would certainly prove challenging for translators who have limited knowledge of their subject matter.
 Yet those same technical texts could be child’s play for a translator who is an expert in the field; that individual might instead struggle to adequately express other source texts which seem easier at first glance but actually require greater linguistic prowess.

 Even a personal or sensitive business letter or email intended to convincingly convey a particular situation or mood may require considerable effort to interpret it correctly and render its true meaning into the target language with all of the accompanying nuance.
-In addition to deft power of expression, such translations often demand more experience (by the way, this is our translation experience in Japanese and Italian) and time than technical translations.
+In addition to deft power of expression, such translations often demand more experience (by the way, for our translation experience in Japanese and Italian please see our general translation page) and time than technical translations.

 In a broad sense, the most difficult translations are simply those that require the most time to complete, regardless of what classification clients might assign them based on nebulous criteria.